antoniogarrote/palermo/README.md

 - The queue where the job will be inserted
 - The arguments for the job

-The following code show how a jobe can be enqueued in Clojure:
+The following code show how a job can be enqueued in Clojure:

 ```clojure
 (let [queue-name "tests"